PULSAR-Modders/pulsar-mod-loader/README.md

 ## Creating Plugins

-All plugins must be C# Class Libraries targeting .NET Framework 3.5 (to match Unity Engine).
-See [this screenshot](https://i.imgur.com/X7bDnYr.png) for an example of project creation settings in Visual Studio Community 2017 ([free download](https://visualstudio.microsoft.com/vs/community/)).
+All plugins must be C# Class Libraries targeting .NET Framework 4.0 or later (to work around some jankery).
+See [this screenshot](https://i.imgur.com/X7bDnYr.png) for an example of project creation settings in Visual Studio Community 2019 ([free download](https://visualstudio.microsoft.com/vs/community/)).

 Additionally, reference the following assemblies in your plugin project: